-DOD states that since January 2002, the Aegis BMD system has achieved 29 successful exoatmospheric intercepts in 37 attempts using the SM-3 missile (including 3 successful intercepts in 4 attempts by Japanese Aegis ships, and one successful intercept in one attempt using the Aegis Ashore system), and 6 successful endo-atmospheric intercepts in 6 attempts using the SM-2 Block IV missile and the SM-6 Dual I missile, making for a combined total of 35 successful intercepts in 43 attempts.
+DOD states that since January 2002, the Aegis BMD system has achieved 29 successful exoatmospheric intercepts in 37 attempts using the SM-3 missile (including 3 successful intercepts in 4 attempts by Japanese Aegis ships, and one successful intercept in one attempt using the Aegis Ashore system), and 7 successful endo-atmospheric intercepts in 7 attempts using the SM-2 Block IV and SM-6 missiles, making for a combined total of 36 successful intercepts in 44 attempts.

-In addition, on February 20, 2008, a BMD-capable Aegis cruiser operating northwest of Hawaii used a modified version of the Aegis BMD system to shoot down an inoperable U.S. surveillance satellite that was in a deteriorating orbit.
-Including this intercept in the count increases the totals
+In addition, on February 20, 2008, a BMD-capable Aegis cruiser operating northwest of Hawaii used a modified version of the Aegis BMD system with the SM-3 missile to shoot down an inoperable U.S. surveillance satellite that was in a deteriorating orbit.16 Including this intercept in

 MDA states that the incremental cost of the shoot-down operation was \$112.4 million when all costs are included.
-MDA states that this cost is to be paid by MDA and the Pacific Command (PACOM), and that if MDA is directed to (continued...)
+MDA states that this cost is to be paid by MDA and the Pacific Command (PACOM), and that if MDA is directed to absorb the entire cost, "some realignment or reprogramming from other MDA [program] Elements may be necessary to lessen significant adverse impact on [the] AEGIS [BMD program's] cost and schedule."
+(MDA information paper dated March 7, 2008, provided to CRS on June 6, 2008.
+See also Jason Sherman, "Total Cost for Shoot-Down of Failed NRO Satellite Climbs Higher," InsideDefense.com, May 12, 2008.)